Relations between China and Korea

 The natural northern border of the Korean peninsula with China is the Yalu River, but reflecting times of a larger Korean nation many millions of ethnic Koreans live on the Chinese side of the border in Liaoning and Jilin provinces.
 The northern border then heads into the Changbai mountains and passes through the impressive Tianchi lake.
 This is an ancient volcano (last erupting 1702) and is often used as the geographical emblem for North Korea.
 The crater lake is very deep and is believed to harbor a Loch Ness type monster.

 The climate is generally cold and dry in the north but with summer rains in the south.
-Agriculture only allows for onions, cabbage, barley and buckwheat in the cold north.
+Agriculture only allows for onions, cabbage, barley and buckwheat to be grown in the cold north.
 The northern mountains are rich in mineral deposits including gold, iron and coal.
+The peninsula is prone to both floods and famine.
 The country is densely populated and the Korean people are a distinct race (Korean-Manchu-Mongol group) with features distinguishing them from Chinese and Japanese people.
 Long contact with China culture has brought in considerable influence in areas of philosophy, government, ritual and religion.
 The Korean written language has strong roots in Chinese (hanja characters ) just like Japanese but the language is of independent origin.
 There are many loan words from Han Chinese with native Korean core characters.
 The root language is however independent – it is not in the Sino-Tibetan group of languages.

 Jilin, Changbai, lake, view